-In addition to instructional modules, Possible Futures provides a career exploration curriculum, informational guides, professional development services to educators, coaching to school systems, and practical supports to school leaders and staff.
+Possible Futures provides a career exploration curriculum, informational guides, professional development services to educators, coaching to school systems, and practical supports to school leaders and staff.

 Possible Futures Curriculum

 Skills for Success

-Prepares youth to gain essential 21st-century skills such as growth mindset, collaboration, and communication abilities, problem solving, and self-regulation.
+Prepares youth to gain essential 21st century skills such as growth mindset, collaboration, communication, and self-regulation.